► How do I create a Gedcom Data File?

 ► Will my chart look just like the proof you have sent me?

 Yes, what you see is what you get.
-Nothing added and nothing taken out, except, if you have supplied a title or footnote these will be copied exactly as you have written them when you place your order.
+Nothing added and nothing taken out, (the word “proof” will not be printed and any background images will be higher quality) except, if you have supplied a title or footnote these will be copied exactly as you have written them when you place your order.
 However please be aware that the colours on your screen may not exactly represent what we print.
 Computer screens are notorious for misrepresenting printed colours.

 ► What will my chart title look like and where will it be?